interstar/Gates-Of-Dawn/README.md

     from god import *

     with makeFile("hello.pd") as f :
-        dac_( sin_ ( slider("pitch",0,1000) ) )
+        dac_ ( sin_ ( slider("pitch",0,1000) ) )

 We use Python's "with" construction in conjunction with our makeFile() function to wrap the objects that are going into a file.
 This is a complete program which defines the simple slider -> oscillator -> dac patch and saves it into a file called "hello.pd"

 Try the example above by putting it into a file called hello.py in the examples directory and running it with Python.
-Then trying the hello.pd file.
+Then try opening the hello.pd file in PureData.

 If you want to create multiple pd files from the same Python program you just have to wrap each in a separate *with makeFile()* block.